 - moderator between applicant and CMS

-The RMS provides regulatory and scientific advice as well as assessment reports, they decide on timetables, evaluate responses, organize and chair break-out sessions, refer to the CMDh, inform the EMA if there is no consensus after referral, inform applicant and Concerned Member State (CMS) after positive conclusion and prepare the final assessment report as well as the public assessment report.
+The RMS provides regulatory and scientific advice as well as assessment reports, they decide on timetables, evaluate responses, organize and chair break-out sessions, refer to the CMDh, inform the EMA if there is no consensus after referral, inform the applicant and Concerned Member State (CMS) after the positive conclusion and prepare the final assessment report as well as the public assessment report.

 It’s clear there is ample motivation to do some research on the different Health Authorities (HA).

-Below are a few things to consider when choosing a new RMS:
+Here are a few things to consider when choosing a new RMS:

 Know Your RMS

 Previous experiences with an HA can be of major advantage.
 These connections often make sure procedures move along according to the set timetables without any unforeseen trouble because you understand their point of view, they speak the same language so to speak.
-These professionals look out for and mitigate unforeseen delays due to their experience with that Reference Member State; they are familiar with their workload, approach and the way they communicate.
+These professionals look out for, and mitigate, unforeseen delays due to their experience with that Reference Member State; they are familiar with their workload, approach, and the way they communicate.

 Differences Among Health Authorities